 2.3 CLOSED CAMPUS POLICY

 TCIS has a closed campus policy.
-Students are not to leave the campus before the end of the day without permission of the principal and their parents.
+Students are not to leave the campus before the end of the day without permission of the head of division and / or their parents.

 2.4 LEAVING CAMPUS EARLY